1899 San Ciriaco hurricane: United States and elsewhere

 Offshore the United States between Florida and North Carolina, the Norwegian bark Drot encountered the hurricane.
-A large wave swept the captain and seven crew members overboard.
+A large wave swept the captain and seven crewmen overboard.
 The remaining men built a makeshift raft out of the ship's plank in order to survive.
 However, the raft split into two, with two men on one portion and six on the other.
-On the former raft, a person committed suicide by jumping into the raging sea, but the remaining man was eventually rescued by the German steamship Titania.
-Of the six men on the other raft, three of them intentionally jumped into the ocean and drowned.
-Because the remaining three men realized that they were facing starvation or death by dehydration, they drew locks to determine who would be cannibalized by the other two.
-The man who lost was killed and the two surviving people drank blood from his veins.
-One of the persons remaining then went insane and bit large chunks of flesh from the other man's face and chest.
+On the former raft, a person committed suicide by jumping into the raging sea, but the other man was eventually rescued by the German steamship Titania.
+Three of the six men on the other raft also jumped into the sea.
+Because the remaining three men realized that they were facing starvation or death by dehydration, they drew lots to determine who would be cannibalized by the other two.
+The loser was killed, and the other two drank blood from his veins.
+One of them then went insane and bit large chunks of flesh from the other man's face and chest.
 On August 31, two weeks after the ship sunk, the two survivors were finally rescued by the British steamer Woodruff.

 The Weather Bureau office in Jupiter, Florida, recorded sustained winds of 52 mph and a gusts up to 63 mph.
 Winds downed all telegraph lines in the area, which disrupted telegraphic communications for about 48 hours.
 Brief periods of heavy rainfall were also reported.
 At The Breakers hotel in Palm Beach, storm surge ripped off the upper portion of the ocean deck, which consisted of railings, a canopy, and a flagpole.
 Between Titusville and Miami, losses reached $5,000.
 Tides along the coast of South Carolina peaked at 2.8 ft, resulting in no coastal flooding.
 Well executed warnings were attributed to no fatalities in South Carolina.

 Strong winds were observed in coastal North Carolina, with sustained winds up to 93 mph and gusts as high as 140 mph.
 However, the anemometer then blew away.
 According to the Weather Bureau, "the entire island" of Hatteras was submerged in 4 to 10 ft of water due to storm surge.
 A personal account by Weather Bureau observer S. L. Dosher noted that it was typical for 40 to 50 individuals in Hatteras to seek shelter in a home because of coastal flooding, only to be forced to venture to another dwelling due to rising water.
 In only four houses, less than 1 ft of water was recorded.
 All fishing piers and equipment were destroyed, while every bridge was swept away.
 About 10 vessels, including a large steamship, were wrecked.